tomshy/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

 ### Step 6: Attach Documentation
 You can add import documentation in the following formats:
-* From a Swagger file
+* From a JSON based OpenAPI file (both 2.0 and 3.0 [specifications](https://swagger.io/docs/specification/about/) are supported)
-* From a Swagger URL
+* From a Swagger/OpenAPI URL
 * From API Blueprint

 From v1.4, you can add your documentation before or after saving your API.